jamesbuckett/ckad-questions/README.md

 # Sample CKAD exercises and solutions

-- A set of sample questions and solutions to assist in preparing for the [CKAD](https://www.cncf.io/certification/ckad/) exam.
+- A set of sample questions and solutions to assist in preparing for the [CKAD](https://www.cncf.io/certification/ckad/) exam
-- Assumed practice environment is [Docker Desktop](https://www.docker.com/products/docker-desktop) with a [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) backend.
+- Assumed practice environment is [Docker Desktop](https://www.docker.com/products/docker-desktop) with a [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) backend
+- The current version of Kubernetes in the CKAD exam can be found [here](https://docs.linuxfoundation.org/tc-docs/certification/faq-cka-ckad-cks#what-application-version-is-running-in-the-exam-environment)

 ![kubernetes-ckad-color-300x294](https://user-images.githubusercontent.com/18049790/135700768-0f5735b3-4681-4abd-9075-ece42f4ef134.png)
 <br />